-The City of Charlotte's Public Safety Pay Plan, as shown in Attachments B and C, covers all Fire classifications below the rank of Battalion Fire Chief and all Police classifications below the rank of Police Lieutenant .
+The City of Charlotte's Public Safety Pay Plan, as shown in Attachments B, C, and D, covers all Fire classifications below the rank of Battalion Fire Chief and all Police classifications below the rank of Police Lieutenant.
 There are two components to the Public Safety Pay Plan; the first is progression through the steps, and the second is market adjustments to the steps.
-The following changes are made:
+The following recommendations are proposed:

-- All merit steps of the FY 2025 Public Safety Pay Plan to be funded. - A market adjustment to the pay steps of 2.5 percent, effective July 6, 2024 (Attachment B). - Revisions to Fire and Police steps effective November 9, 2024 (Attachment C): - Add a 5 percent step to the top of Firefighter I. - Increase the top step seven for Fire Engineer from 2.5 percent to 5 percent above step six. - Eliminate Fire Captain step one and add a 2.5 percent step to the top of Fire Captain. - Increase Senior Police Officer IV from 2.5 percent to 5 percent above Senior Police Officer III.
+- All merit steps of the FY 2025 Public Safety Pay Plan to be funded. - A market adjustment to the pay steps of 2.5 percent, effective July 6, 2024 (Attachment B). - Revisions to Fire steps effective November 9, 2024 (Attachment C): - Add a 5 percent step to the top of Firefighter I. - Increase the top step seven for Fire Engineer from 2.5 percent to 5 percent above step six. - Eliminate Fire Captain step one and add a 2.5 percent step to the top of Fire Captain. - Revisions to Police steps effective January 4, 2025 (Attachment D): - Increase Senior Police Officer IV from 2.5 percent to 5 percent above Senior Police Officer III.
 Enhance eligibility for this classification to include all employees that have been a Senior Police Officer III for at least one-year. - Eliminate Police Sergeant step one (1) and add a 2.5 percent step to the top of Police Sergeant. - Allow for a one-time 2.5 percent lump sum payment in June 2025 for any Firefighter II that does not receive a promotion and is not eligible for a step increase in FY 2025. - Update the pay cycle for Police Public Safety Pay Plan employees from a 28 day pay cycle to a 14 day pay cycle on or prior to January 4, 2025.